S2P2/Medical/OBGYN/Pregestational Diabetes Mellitus.md

       - increase risk of hypoglycemia
       - metoclopramide, prokinetic can be used

-## Diabetic Ketoacidosis During Pregnancy
+## Diabetic Ketoacidosis during Pregnancy

 common in T1DM > T2DM